 Gulmarg in January

 Thankfully though, you can focus more on what clothes you should bring.
-If you think you don’t have appropriate shoes, then you can always arrive in Gulmarg in your normal shoes; and rent snow boots there for a couple hundred bucks per day.
+If you think you don’t have appropriate shoes, then you can always arrive in Gulmarg in your normal shoes and rent snow boots there for a couple of hundred bucks per day.

 Taxi for Gulmarg

 Arriving in Gulmarg too will be a bit of a challenge in the winter season.
 Your taxi from Srinagar will not be allowed to travel all the way to Gulmarg.

 It will drop you only till Tangmarg.
 From there, you will have to rent another cab that will cost you Rs.
 1000 for a drop to Gulmarg.

 If you were traveling on a budget, then you can either look for a shared cab called ‘service gaadi” from Tangmarg Bus stand or board a Bus.
 Both the shared cab and the Bus will cost you Rs.
 25-50 per person.